DanielPickens/Logger/README.md

 ## Todo

- - Needs to write messages that in some situations are sent to console output and in other situations are sent to logs.
+ - Add method to write messages that in some situations are sent to console output and in other situations are sent to logs.